 Estimated Drive Time - 5-6 hours.

-On the first day we will have an included day trip to explore the Mataobo National Park, home to a large population of black and white rhinoceros.
+Today we will have an included day trip to explore the Mataobo National Park, home to a large population of black and white rhinoceros.
 We have an incredible safari to track them on foot, and also have the chance to visit the grave of Cecil Rhodes and learn all about Zimbabwe's past.

 Border Information: Exit Zimbabwe at Plumtree, enter Botswana at Ramokgwebana.